niplav/site/mop.md

 3. Would the black hole(s) evaporate through Hawking radiation on the longest journeys, or would it/they expand?
 4. Do(es) the black hole(s) form accretion disks, if yes, do they matter?
 5. How difficult is it to steal the black hole(s) in this scenario?
+6. How far ahead to send the black hole?
+What's the mass-cross-section scaling?
+Just cubic?